Weight loss surgeries like the gastric sleeve (sleeve gastrectomy) are gaining in popularity with teens.

 Gastric Bypass Surgery

 The Roux-en-Y procedure begins much like the sleeve gastrectomy.
 Your surgeon will create a small pouch at the top of your stomach.
-That pouch will become your new stomach, where the food you eat will be sent.
+That pouch will become your new stomach, where your food will be sent.
 The surgeon will connect that pouch to the middle part of your small intestine.
-This forces the food you eat to bypass the upper part of the small intestine.
-You will eat less, feel fuller faster, and find yourself less hungry.
+This forces your food to bypass the small intestine’s upper part.
+You will eat less, feel fuller faster, and be less hungry.
 You will also take in fewer calories and nutrients because the small intestine is shorter.

 Like the gastric sleeve, the gastric bypass is not reversible.

-Both bariatric surgeries can help teen patients drop the excess weight rapidly within the first two years.
+Both bariatric surgeries can help teen patients rapidly drop excess weight within the first two years.

 Are There Risks to Teens Who Undergo Bariatrics?

-Weight loss surgery does come with risks just like any other operation.
+Weight loss surgery does come with risks, just like any other operation.
 People who have had weight loss surgery may experience discomfort after eating.
-Acid reflux and diarrhea are also common following surgery, especially if the teen eats too much or too fast.
+Acid reflux and diarrhea are common following surgery, especially if the teen eats too much or too fast.

 Teens who undergo surgery should get used to eating small amounts.
 They should space out meals and should chew food thoroughly before swallowing.

 For teens who undergo gastric bypass, food can move too fast through the stomach and intestines.
 This is called “dumping syndrome”.
 Symptoms include nausea, cramping, weakness, sweating, and diarrhea.
 Eating foods high in sugar and fat can make dumping syndrome worse.
-Teen weight loss surgery patients should take care to eat whole, nutrient dense foods and to eat them slowly throughout the day.
+Teen weight loss surgery patients should eat whole, nutrient-dense foods slowly throughout the day.

 Proper Diet After Weight Loss Surgery

-Teens who have weight loss surgery may not get all the nutrients they require.
+Teens with weight loss surgery may not get all the required nutrients.
 For one, they are eating less.
 For another, the food they eat doesn’t move through their entire digestive system (in the case of the gastric bypass).
 Because of these reasons, the body cannot absorb as many vitamins and minerals following surgery, which may require the patient to take a vitamin or mineral supplement.

-Mental health problems like anxiety and depression can be a concern for teenagers before and after surgery.
+Mental health problems like anxiety and depression can concern teenagers before and after surgery.
 Most young patients feel better about their bodies following bariatric surgery.
 Others may struggle.
-Teens who do find it hard to accept their new bodies are encouraged to reach out to a mental health professional.
+Teens who find it hard to accept their new bodies are encouraged to contact a mental health professional.
 Getting help can aid the teen in succeeding with weight loss surgery and can mitigate emotional concerns.

 Schedule a Consultation for Your Obese Teen

 Schedule a consultation to learn more about weight loss surgery and how it can help your teenager.
-Call Dr. Babak Moeinolmolki of Healthy Life Bariatrics (310)694-4486.
+Call Dr. Babak Moeinolmolki of Healthy Life Bariatrics at (310)807-1735.